saisandeepan/VSD-TCL-Workshop/README.md

 ![Screenshot (810)](https://github.com/user-attachments/assets/6d7d9778-acb3-47de-93a2-5421cd90384e)

-We need to convert the constraints file into sdc format understadable by Yosys tool From
+We need to convert the constraints file into sdc format understadable by the synthesis tool - Yosys

+From
                                         ![Screenshot (813)](https://github.com/user-attachments/assets/146d0dd7-3d50-4cc7-bacf-abafb9d41c26)
 To